mongodb/specifications/source/client-side-encryption/subtype6.rst

 =============
 This spec introduces a new BSON binary subtype with value 6.
-The binary has multiple formats determined by the first byte, but are all related to FLE.
+The binary has multiple formats determined by the first byte, but are all related to client side encryption.
 The first byte indicates the type and layout of the remaining data.

 All values are represented in little endian.
 The payload is generally optimized for storage size.
 The exception is the intent-to-encrypt